 BHP Hall, Gdansk

-Sala BHP, or BHP Hall, made history on August 31, 1980 as the place where the pivotal Gdańsk (aka August) Agreements were reached, laying foundation for the independent and self-governing Solidarność movement in Poland.
+BHP Hall, also known as BHP Hall, holds a significant place in history as the location where the pivotal Gdańsk (also known as August) Agreements were reached on August 31, 1980.
+These agreements laid the foundation for the emergence of the independent and self-governing Solidarity (Solidarność) movement in Poland.

-This monumental edifice was erected at the turn of the 20th century as part of what was then the Kaiserliche Werft Danzig (Imperial Shipyard of Danzig).
-Completed in 1902, it incorporates a two-story administrative section and a ground-level storage area, which today houses the historic Great Hall.
+This imposing structure was constructed at the beginning of the 20th century as part of what was then called the Imperial Shipyard of Danzig (Kaiserliche Werft Danzig).
+It was completed in 1902 and consists of a two-story administrative section and a ground-level storage area.
+Today, the historic Great Hall is located within the storage area.

-Initially, the facility served the military needs of Prussia and later the Third Reich, and was used as a torpedo storage and assembly plant for the armament of warships.
-Due to its original function, the place is also known as the Gdańsk Shipyard Torpedo Hall; a historical inscription to this effect is on the north-east facade.
+Originally, the facility served the military purposes of Prussia and later the Third Reich, primarily as a storage and assembly site for torpedoes used in warships.
+Due to its original function, it is also referred to as the Gdańsk Shipyard Torpedo Hall, and there is a historical inscription to that effect on the northeast facade.

-Military production on the site ceased in the spring of 1945.
-After a fire on December 13, 1961, in which 22 workers died, the building was dedicated to occupational safety training and has since been called Sala BHP (Bezpieczeństwo i higiena pracy - Occupational Health and Safety).
-In 1979, there were a conference hall and a museum established on the premises.
+Military production at this site came to an end in the spring of 1945.
+After a tragic fire incident on December 13, 1961, in which 22 workers lost their lives, the building was repurposed for occupational safety training and was subsequently named Sala BHP, which stands for Occupational Health and Safety (Bezpieczeństwo i higiena pracy).
+In 1979, a conference hall and a museum were established within its premises.

-In 1999, together with Plac Solidarności, the building was officially listed as a historic monument.
-In December 2004, the Hall was taken over by the Independent Self-Governing Trade Union "Solidarity".
-The present museum was established in 2010.
+In 1999, in conjunction with Solidarity Square (Plac Solidarności), the building was officially designated as a historic monument.
+In December 2004, the Hall was taken over by the Independent Self-Governing Trade Union "Solidarity," and the current museum was established in 2010.

 Download The GPSmyCity App